ROCmSoftwarePlatform/vllm/docs/dev-docker/README.md

 vLLM is a toolkit and library for large language model (LLM) inference and serving.
 It deploys the PagedAttention algorithm, which reduces memory consumption and increases throughput by leveraging dynamic key and value allocation in GPU memory. vLLM also incorporates many recent LLM acceleration and quantization algorithms, such as fp8 GeMM, fp8 KV cache, continuous batching, flash attention, hip graph, tensor parallel, GPTQ, AWQ, and token speculation.
 In addition, AMD implements high-performance custom kernels and modules in vLLM to enhance performance further.

-This documentation shows some reference performance numbers and the steps to reproduce it for the popular Llama 3.1 series models from Meta with a pre-built AMD vLLM docker optimized for an AMD Instinct™ MI300X accelerator.
+This documentation includes information for running the popular Llama 3.1 series models from Meta using a pre-built AMD vLLM docker image optimized for an AMD Instinct™ MI300X or MI325X accelerator.

-It includes:
+The pre-built image includes:

 - ROCm™ 6.3
 - vLLM 0.6.3